 Studio talks are a vital part of artistic practise, from preparatory art schools to academies and further into professional artist life.
-However, communication tends to become restrained when embedded within a hierarchical structure; serving the purpose of positioning oneself, rather than nurturing courage and kindling insight.
+However, hierarchical power structures tend to corrupt communication.
 How to deal with this issue?
-How to establish a common space, where the status of the speaker doesn’t obscure the topic; where the query actually reveals diverse perspectives, and in the end benefits the person getting feedback – without losing critical edge and declining into flattery?
+How to establish a common space, where the status of the speaker doesn’t obscure the topic; where the query actually reveals diverse perspectives, nurtures courage and kindles insights – rather than serves the purpose of positioning oneself within the system?

 At the DAS Theatre Academy of Theatre and Dance (Amsterdam University of the Arts), a feedback method has been developed to address these questions.
 The model provides a methodical toolkit which, to my experience, well serves the intention expressed by the staff of DAS Theatre: